marinoffDev/Focus-Fox/README.md

 2. Choose a task to focus on.
 3. Start the Pomodoro timer and concentrate solely on your task for the set duration (default: 25 minutes).
 4. Take a short break after each Pomodoro (default: 5 minutes).
-5. After several Pomodoros, opt for a longer break (default: 15 minutes after every 4 cycles).
+5. After several Pomodoros, opt for a longer break (default: 15 minutes after every 4 rounds).
 6. Repeat steps 3-5 until all your tasks are completed.

 If you would like to learn more about the Pomodoro technique you can read about it [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).